Chihuahuan Desert Nature Park Virtual Tour

 Welcome to the Desert Discovery Trail at the Chihuahuan Desert Nature Park.
 There is no need for hiking boots, sunscreen, or water on this virtual tour!

-During this tour, you will learn about the Chihuahuan Desert, its plants and animals, the geology, and its early human inhabitants.
-ENJOY!
+During this tour, you will learn about the Chihuahuan Desert and its plants, animals, geology, and early human inhabitants.

 Stop 1 – The Chihuahuan Desert

 Stop 2 – Desert Plant Adapatations

 Stop 3 – Erosion and Soil Formation

 Stop 4 – Desertification

 Stop 7 – Effects of Slope & Aspect